 - Asymmetry due to a previous injury

-Dr. Rosenblum will use artistic imaging to help you communicate and visualize the results you would like to attain through nose surgery.
+In our plastic surgery center in Virginia Beach, Dr. Rosenblum uses artistic imaging to help you communicate and visualize the results you would like to attain through nose surgery.
 During your exam, he will evaluate your skin quality and the internal and external structure of your nose to determine how to best create balance between your nose and other facial features.
-Nose surgery may typically be performed on female patients who are as young as age 14 or males who are as young as age 16, but it will be necessary for Dr. Rosenblum to determine any possible limitations.
+Nose surgery may typically be performed on female patients who are as young as age 14 or males who are as young as age 16, but it will be necessary for one of our plastic surgeons to determine any possible limitations.

 Rhinoplasty may be performed using either a closed procedure where the incisions are hidden inside the nose or an open procedure where an incision is made across the narrow strip of tissue that is between the nostrils.
 Through these incisions, Dr. Rosenblum reshapes the bone and cartilage in order to resculpt the appearance of the nose.